-Criteria for issuance of special events permit.
-In considering whether to issue a Special Events permit, the City Manager and City Council shall consider:
+1.4.4.3 Criteria for issuance of an Event permit.
+In determining whether to issue an Event permit, the City Manager and City Council shall consider:

-Whether the proposed Special Event is consistent with the goal of promoting use of City Property for recreational, entertainment, or charitable events.
+1.4.4.3.1 Whether the proposed Event is consistent with the goal of promoting use of City Property for recreational, entertainment, or charitable events.
 This criterion shall not apply to parades, demonstrations, protests, or other First Amendment activities.

-Whether the proposed Special Event can be conducted in the location proposed without endangering public health and order of the City property by:
+1.4.4.3.2 Whether the proposed Event can be conducted in the location proposed without endangering public health and order of the City property by:

-Providing adequate traffic control for the event.

-Providing adequate crowd control for the event.

-Having adequate liability insurance and naming the City as an additional insured.

-Having arrangements for clean-up of the property following the event.

-Not posing a burden on municipal services or utilities.

-Not having an undue adverse effect on neighboring properties due to noise, litter or other negative features.
+(a) Whether the event will have undue adverse effect on neighboring properties due to noise, litter or other negative impacts.

-Past experience with the sponsoring organization/individuals.
+(b)Past experience with the sponsoring organization/individuals.

-The City reserves the right to establish blackout dates where City Property will not be available for permitted events and may use this as a basis to deny a Special Events permit.

-Impact on City services.
+1.4.4.4 Impact on City services.
 Some events may necessitate the need for City services, including staff time, materials, and other resources.
 The City shall provide a good faith estimate to each applicant for the cost of these services and the applicant shall be responsible for these costs as a condition of the issuance of the permit.
-The City Council may elect to waive this charge for the Greater Gardiner River Festival Committee and any 501(c) non-profit organization where the expected cost to the City will be $500 or less and the Council deems the event is in the best interest of the community.
-The Council may also waive up to half of this charge for the Greater Gardiner River Festival Committee and any 501(c) non-profit organization where the expected cost to the City will be over $500 and the Council deems the event is in the best interest of the community.
-For events at which the sponsoring individual or organization expects to make a profit (i.e. fundraisers), the City shall require that any waived charges be reimbursed to the City before the entity takes a profit.
-"Profit" shall be defined as the difference between all related event revenue less all related event expenses.
-"Event revenue" shall be defined as any money raised related to the event, including but not limited to admission fees, food and goods sales or commissions, vendor participation fees, and cash sponsorships/donations.
-"Event expenses" shall be defined as actual cash costs incurred by an organization specific and exclusive to the event.
-Event expenses shall not include in-kind donations of goods or services nor shall it include staff/volunteer time devoted to the event.
 Event organizers shall be solely responsible for any damage to City property resulting from their event and, as a condition of their permit, agree that the City may take whatever action is necessary to recoup all costs associated with repairing the damage and returning the property to its normal state.